 For loops are a programmer’s best friend!
 They allow us execute blocks of code repeatedly and iterate over collections of items.

-If you’ve already read my previous post, you know that the amqp package is awesome and you can get up and running with just 40-50 lines of simple code.
+So you might already know that the amqp package is awesome and you can get up and running with just 40-50 lines of simple code.

 Golang has skyrocketed in popularity year over year, making it one of the best choices for career-conscious developers to learn.